-So, therefore,, here I am registered at Virtual Regatta, one among the more than 340.000 players registered at this time, ready to start the Vendée Globe tomorrow at 1:02 p.m..
-Like any beginner, I watched some videos to quickly understand this game, that, on balance, seems relatively easy for a confirmed sailor.
+So, therefore,, here I am registered for Virtual Regatta, one among the most 340.000 players registered at this time, ready to start the Vendée Globe tomorrow at 1:02 p.m..
+Like any beginner, I watched a few videos to quickly understand this game, Who, on balance, seems relatively easy for a confirmed sailor.
 But, from there to play in the big league, there are still several oceans to cross !

-I am even more motivated than my two fellows, Olivier Bouyssou and Henri Laurent, bring for this new competition their routing module developed jointly, integrated from the start into Virtual Regatta (¹).
+I am even more motivated than my two fellows, Olivier Bouyssou and Henri Laurent, bring their jointly developed routing module to this new competition, integrated from the start into Virtual Regatta (¹).

-I will therefore do my best to monitor the weather and routing of this virtual race for the coming months., while keeping an eye on the skippers who, them, will not be comfortably seated warm in front of a screen and a glass in hand.
-With the friendly complicity of Yann Amice, scientific director of SportRIZER whose specialist and weather referent he is, I will try to share here my point of view on the virtual regatta in terms of weather-routing strategy.
+I will therefore try to follow up on the weather and routing of this virtual race over the coming months, while keeping an eye on the skippers who are, them, will not be comfortably seated in front of a screen and a drink in hand.
+With the friendly complicity of Yann Amice, Scientific Director of SportRIZER whose specialist and weather referent he is, I'll try to share here my point of view on the virtual regatta in terms of weather-routing strategy.

 Yann Amice has entered into a partnership with the group Ouest France to provide them with daily weather monitoring and analysis, covering both the actual race (²) and the virtual regatta (³).
-SailGrib up to Weather4D daily provide Yann with the forecast routings carried out with their two applications, which allow Yann to illustrate his analysis in addition to his own meteorological sources.
-And this fine team gets on board of course, with each his own boat, in the Vendée Globe of Virtual Regatta today.
+SailGrib and Weather4D provide Yann with the forecast routings made with their two applications on a daily basis, which allow Yann to illustrate his analysis in addition to his own meteorological sources.
+And this fine team gets on board of course, with each his own boat, in the Vendée Globe of Virtual Regatta from today.

 –––